-WWE Rumors: Details On Roman Reigns’ Arrest, As Shawn Michaels Gives Him Advice
+WWE Rumors: Details On Roman Reigns’ Arrest As Shawn Michaels Gives Him Advice

 — Handy (@HandyRed) March 16, 2017

 First, let’s talk about the latest WWE rumors from Sportskeeda.
-According to them, they have the details on what happened in 2010 that caused Roman Reigns to get arrested: in Pensacola, FL, Roman Reigns was arrested for disorderly conduct, intoxication, affray, unlawful assembly, and riot.
+According to them, they have the details on what happened in 2010 that caused Roman Reigns to get arrested in Pensacola, Florida.
+It turns out that Roman Reigns was arrested for disorderly conduct, intoxication, affray, unlawful assembly, and riot.

 Though Reigns was later released on $1000 in bond, and only required to pay $500 per offense, the WWE kept his conviction and arrest under wraps until 2013, when MugShots.com got a hold of Reigns’ mugshot and published it with his name and position in the WWE.